-Making the transition from being a kid to adulthood is a huge step for every young person.
-It's often fraught with challenges they're not prepared for, from managing money to managing relationships, and everything in between.
+Making the transition from being a kid to young adulthood is a huge step for every young person.
+It's often fraught with challenges they're not prepared for, from managing their time to managing relationships, and everything in between.

 IRL (In Real Life) Education bridges the gap between school curriculums and the skills students need to become happy, healthy and balanced young adults.

 We draw ideas from around the world and through the ages into activity based seminars, workshops and intensive courses for students in Years 7 to 12.

 There are four things that separate us from other providers;

 After completing our Leadership intensive consisting of all of our courses, students were asked to rate how likely they’d be to recommend IRL to their friends.
 The average result was 9.3/10.

 2. Taught by young people

 Our facilitators are young, engaging and fun.
 They grew up and live in the same digital world with the same challenges students can relate to, and share stories and anecdotes from their own experiences.